Meshed-Memory Transformer for Image Captioning: Meshed-Memory Transformer

 \tinytit{Memory-Augmented Attention} To overcome this limitation of self-attention, we propose a memory-augmented attention operator.
 In our proposal, the set of keys and values used for self-attention is extended with additional ``slots'' which can encode a priori information.
 To stress that a priori information should not depend on the input set $\bm{X}$, the additional keys and values are implemented as plain learnable vectors which can be directly updated via SGD.
 Formally, the operator is defined as:

 where $\bm{M}_k$ and $\bm{M}_v$ are learnable matrices with $n_m$ rows, and $\left[ \cdot, \cdot \right]$ indicates concatenation.
 Intuitively, by adding learnable keys and values, through attention it will be possible to retrieve learned knowledge which is not already embedded in $\bm{X}$.
 At the same time, our formulation leaves the set of queries unaltered.
-Intuitively again, this will help to avoid hallucination, given that knowledge is always retrieved because of similarities with queries which are seen in the image.

 Just like the self-attention operator, our memory-augmented attention can be applied in a multi-head fashion.
 In this case, the memory-augmented attention operation is repeated $h$ times, using different projection matrices $W_q, W_k, W_v$ and different learnable memory slots $\bm{M}_k, \bm{M}_v$ for each head.
 Then, we concatenate the results from different heads and apply a linear projection.